nunobrum/PyLTSpice/README.md

 ### histogram.exe ###

-This module uses the data inside on the filename to produce an histogram image.
+This module uses the data inside on the filename to produce a histogram image.

  ```
 Usage: Histogram.py [options] LOG_FILE TRACE